AroraKaran19/heli-mayhem/README.md

 ## Credits

-Helicopter Mayhem was created by Karan Arora.
-It uses the Pygame library, which is distributed under the LGPL license.
+Helicopter Mayhem created by Karan Arora.
+It uses the Pygame library, which is distributed under the GPL license.

 ## License